 The 2004 Plan, amended as of May 1, 2014, created a reserve of 55 million shares of Capital One common stock (each a "Share," collectively, the "Shares").
-The 2004 Plan share reserve remains sufficient to cover the awards anticipated to be granted in 2019 and therefore we are not asking for stockholders to approve an increase in the 2004 Plan's share reserve at this time.
-This proposal does not include a request for an increase in the Share reserve under the 2004 Plan.
+The 2004 Plan Share reserve is not sufficient to cover the awards anticipated to be granted beginning in 2022 and therefore we are asking for stockholders to approve an increase of 12 million Shares in the 2004 Plan's Share reserve at this time.